OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 > - `"~RMC", "~XDR"` would mean "Everything, but RMC and XDR"

 It is the user's responsibility not to have contradiction in the filters, like `[ "GLL", "~GLL" ]`, no verification is done in this area.
+Such a filter would just return nothing.

 > _Note_:
 > This is just providing the possibility to negate an expression.
 Convenient, but limited.
 The best would probably be to use regular expressions (RegExp).